Greece Moments Greece Moments

 ➲ Book Eirini Luxury Villas*

 Tasteful self-catering apartments in a central location with stunning sea views.
-The friendly hosts ensure a family atmosphere.
+The friendly hosts create a warm, family-like atmosphere.

 ➲ Book Mistral Apartments*

-Renovated stone house with beautiful garden.
+Renovated natural stone house with a beautiful garden.
 The individual apartments are traditionally and tastefully furnished.
-Very central location near the port.
+Very central location near the harbor.

 ➲ Book Latmos 1860*